Lorentzian polynomials and the incidence geometry of tropical linear spaces: Tropical linear incidence geometry

 \item A poset $\cP$ is \textit{graded} if all maximal chains of $\cP$ have the same length.

-\end{itemize} It is known that $\cQ(M)$ is a graded poset, due to the existence of Higgs factorization.
-For the quest for submodularity of $\cQ(M)$, we consider the special case $\cQ(U_{n,n})$.
+\end{itemize} It is known that $\Qt(M)$ is a graded poset, due to the existence of Higgs factorization.
+For the quest for semimodularity of $\Qt(M)$, we consider the special case $\Qt(U_{n,n})$.
 By matroid duality, we have (see \Cref{def:matroid-perspectivity}),

 We show in \Cref{ex:counter-to-submodular} and \Cref{prop:intersection-fail-at-every-d-larger-than-4} that

 while in \Cref{cor:rank-3-modular} we show